acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

                                                             of 0: the user have the check the internal node's name in the relation file or use indelviewer software.
 By default it is 1.

+    opt.tree.re_root={rand|node_name|long}                  In the case the the tree is not rooted user can choose which lineage would be the outgroup lineage. 'rand': With this option one of the node would be picked randomly. 'node_name': Replace the node name with one of the taxa name.
+For example 'leaf_1' in the tree provided as test cases. 'long': By default it is activated meaning the longest branch would be considered as the lineage to outgroup.

     opt.unknown_as_gap={0|1}                                1: This software does not support ambiguity in characters.
                                                             We are kindly ask users to remove the unknown chars, o.w. the software change them to gap and in the next step will remove